andreagigli/datascience_portfolio/README.md

 # ML and Data Science Portfolio

 ## Description
 A portfolio of machine learning and data science projects using my own ML and Data Science Python package.
-Each branch investigates a different data science task or application domain.
+This analysis is based on the Kaggle sales prediction challenge using the M5 sales dataset (https://www.kaggle.com/c/m5-forecasting-accuracy).

 ## Project Structure